Liam Wilson Surfs For American Samoa

 - Liam is sponsored by one of the top shapers in the world, Morrey RS Surfboards, who takes care of all his boards to compete currently.
 Wade Tokoro has been his past shaper, who shapes for the top surfers in the world, Jamie O Brian, Sunny Garcia, Mic Fannay, Muniz brothers and many other surfers that are WSL riders.

-- His current sponsors are RS Surf Boards, JPS Sports, Da Hui Japan, FacilityAXS, Business RadioX, MUAI LOA Gear, Goat Island Clothing, Hawaii Surf Gear, 7 Brother’s, and Climb Works.
+- His current sponsors are RS Surf Boards, TANOA Hawaii, JPS Sports, FacilityAXS, Oahu Business RadioX, MUAI LOA Gear, Goat Island Clothing, Hawaii Surf Gear, Blair Houk@frothy Films, BACKCHANNEL Japan, and Climb Works.

 - His community services are to clean the beaches, teach surfing to the younger generation, church assignments, promote health and wellness.